sseguku/Ruby-Playground/README.md

 # Ruby-Playground
-All the stupid problems solved in ruby
+All stupid problems solved in ruby